PoCInnovation/Workshops/software/23.Starton/frontend/README.md

 - receiverAddress
 - image (In this first iteration the image will be represented by a string)

-By the way, after the user has fill all his datas, you need to call the function `postUploadNft`.
+By the way, after the user has filled all these fields, you need to call the function `postUploadNft`.

-You will also notice that this function take the exact same parameters that the ones asked previously.
+You will also notice that this function take the exact same parameters as the ones asked previously.

 Once the user created his NFT, you must set the page status to `view`;

 ## Step 3: Display all your NFTs

-Now that you know how to create NFTs.
-It would be very useful to display them all.
+Now that you know how to create NFTs, it would be very useful to display them all.

 To do this go back to the `ViewNft` component in the `NftManager`.

-After your create button, you will have to add all the user's NFTs.
+You will have to display all the user's NFTs next to the button used to create an NFT, which will remain at the first position in the grid.

-You need to use the `getNft` function, it allows you to retrieve the user's nft.
+You need to use the `getNft` function, it allows you to retrieve the user's NFTs.

 Look at its return type, and display each element of the array in your component.
 The idea would be to make an grid of images.

 Ideally it should be positioned like this <img width="1680" alt="image" src="https://user-images.githubusercontent.com/72018664/165753665-a36287e6-7d3d-4b22-8a80-eccbd0a77f9b.png">

-In order to do this you will have to use the `map` method of an array.
+In order to do this you will have to use the `map` method which allows you to iterate over an array in typescript.

 #### A little help with documentation :
 - [Router navigation](https://v5.reactrouter.com/web/api/history)